awsdocs/amazon-route53-docs/doc_source/resource-record-sets-listing.md

    + You can search only on record names, not on record values\.
 You also can't filter based on the record type, or on alias or weighted records\.

-   + For records that have three labels \(three parts separated by dots\), when you type a value in the search field and press **Enter**, the Route 53 console automatically performs a wildcard search on the third label from the right in the record name\.
+   + For records that have three labels \(three parts separated by dots\), when you enter a value in the search field and press **Enter**, the Route 53 console automatically performs a wildcard search on the third label from the right in the record name\.
 For example, suppose the hosted zone example\.com contains 100 records named record1\.example\.com through record100\.example\.com\. \(Record1 is the third label from the right\.\) Here's what happens when you search on the following values:

      + **record1** – The Route 53 console searches for **record1\*\.example\.com**, which returns **record1\.example\.com**, **record10\.example\.com** through **record19\.example\.com**, and **record100\.example\.com**\.